Migrating from using Excel

-The above diagram describes a common process for working in the spreadsheet based environment.
+The above diagram describes a common process for working in a spreadsheet-based environment.
 Analysts designing the application are responsible for writing down the specification document.
 This document is then stored somewhere and studied by the persons responsible for testing.

 The scenario above poses some challenges which are often accentuated with the size of the project.

-- The management requires lot of dialog and direct communication between the parties.
-For example, if a tester should only be testing some part of the test plan communicating the ‘what should be tested’ to the tester is laborous.
+- The management requires a lot of dialog and direct communication between the parties.
+For example, if a tester should only be testing some part of the test plan communicating the ‘what should be tested’ to the tester is laborious.

 - Keeping the different assets and documents in sync is tedious.
 If and when the specification changes it is often hard to know which test cases should be updated.

 - Linking the different assets together is often hard or impossible.
-For example, it is often hard to know what actually should be re-tested for some defect found during the testing.
+For example, it is often hard to know what actually should be re-tested for some defects found during the testing.

-- Document management and versioning takes a lot of work.
-How are you sure that all the parties involved are reading the same versions of the documents ?
+- Document management and versioning take a lot of work.
+How are you sure that all the parties involved are reading the same versions of the documents?
 In addition, it is quite common for the documents to go sour over time so having the trust that your test plan is up to date is difficult.

 - Getting to know the latest status of the testing is tough with a large collection of testing reports and other documents.